MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 Common issues include:

 - The **Task** tab on the task grid is empty.
-- When opening the project, the project doesn't load and the UI is stuck on the spinner.
+- When opening the project, the project doesn't load and the user interface (UI) is stuck on the spinner.
 - Administration of privileges for **Project for the Web**.
 - Changes aren't saved when you create, update, or delete a task.

 ## Issue: The Task tab is empty

-### Mitigation 1: Enable Cookies
+### Mitigation 1: Enable cookies

 Project Operations requires that third-party cookies be enabled to render the work breakdown structure.
 When third-party cookies aren't enabled, instead of seeing tasks, you will see a blank page when you select the **Tasks** tab on the **Project** page.